PIX3LFLUX/HSmartKArt-EE/README.md

 For correct execution of the installation scripts make sure the following environment variables are set appropriately:
-* `USER`: the system user (with sudo privileges) that will be the owner of the JupyterLab service.
+* `USER`: the system user (with sudo privileges) that will be the owner of the installed software.
 Normally set by system.
 * `HOME`: the home directory of `USER`.
 This will be the installation directory and the default directory when entering the JupyterLab environment.
 Normally set by system.
 * `MQTT_CLIENTID`: the MQTT client ID used for the CAN-to-MQTT Bridge.
 This environment